jasandoval1/windev_training/README.md

 ### Overview

-This repository contains an outline a training curriculum designed to develop (pun intended) aspiring Windows developers.
+This repository contains a training curriculum designed to develop (pun intended) aspiring Windows developers.

 The outline provided herein assumes the following background knowledge and skills:
 - Working proficiency in the C programming language